 If a smart-contract has been selected, the Import button can be clicked.
 This imports the selected smart contract and its dependencies to the project.

 In this example, the Crowdsale.sol smart contract from the crowdsale directory has been imported to the project.
-As you can see not only the selected smart contract itself, but its dependencies has also been imported.
+As you can see not only the selected smart contract itself, but its dependencies have also been imported.

 Now you know how to use this feature to import files into your own projects effortlessly and avoiding unnecessary copy-pasting :)